cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 <HighlightBox type="note">

-For the avoidance of doubt, `sentry-alice` has a different address depending on which node resolves the address.
+For the avoidance of doubt, `sentry-alice` has a different address depending on which node resolves the address:

 * When it is resolved from `val-alice`, the resolution takes place in `net-alice`.
 * When it is resolved from `sentry-bob`, the resolution takes place in `net-public`.